dbca-wa/wastd/docs/_sources/data_collection/data_collection_admin.rst.txt

 * Keyboard: Whenever the keyboard is open, tap the settings cogwheel and resize it at the uper edge to be as large as possible.
 Increase font size too.
 * General Management > About Tablet: update device name to shortcode (e.g. NTP01), get serial number for the tablet register `<https://dbcawa.atlassian.net/wiki/spaces/TG/pages/896827488/Tablet+register>`_.

-App settings:

-* Camera: Open app, enable location tags, so that all photos are geo-referenced with the coordinates they were taken at.
-This turns the camera into a generic data collection form (image, time, location).
-* Google Photos: open app, settings, auto-backup all photos in "high quality" (about 2MP) to Google Photos.

 ODK Collect settings: